aueb-wim/ehr-datafactory-template/README.md

 ## DataFactory data folders

-The ehr files must be placed in a subfolder in the folder `/data/DataFactory/EHR/input` and named accordingly  (ie `1` if is the first batch of data)
+The ehr files must be placed in a subfolder in the folder `/data/DataFactory/EHR/input` and named accordingly  (ie `batch1` if is the first batch of data)
-Please check the documentation for more information about the ehr files in the repository where the hospital's mapping tasks configuration files are stored.

-The niftii files must be placed in a subfolder in the folder `/data/DataFactory/MRI/nifti/raw` and named accordingly (For example, in case we have a first batch of MRIs, we place them into the folder `/data/DataFactory/MRI/dicom/raw/1`.).
+The NIFTI files must be placed in a subfolder in the folder `/data/DataFactory/MRI/nifti/raw` and named accordingly (For example, in case we have a first batch of MRIs, we place them into the folder `/data/DataFactory/MRI/dicom/raw/batch1`.).
 The files must contain full-brain T1-weighted MRI data in nifti format and named `<patient_id>_<visit_id>.nii`.

+When [LORIS-for-MIP](https://github.com/HBPMedical/LORIS-for-MIP) is installed, we could use DICOM files instead of NIFTI as raw MRI input.
+Please refer to LORIS-for-MIP github repo for further information.

 ## Running DataFactory pipeline